 The Sandia National Laboratory has completed eight USNRC-sponsored tests on lower head failure (LHF).
 These tests were specifically designed to address lower head faillure issues with prototypic material and geometry.
 The present OECD project extends the USNRC SNL/LHF programme to address issues such as lower RCS pressures (representative of depressurised or partially depressurised conditions) and pressure transients.
 These tests also represent an improvement over previous tests by simulating a large temperature gradient across RPV of lower head wall.
 The temperature gradients addressed in these tests are representative of conditions without ex-vessel cooling.

-Belgium, Czech Republic, Finland, France, Germany, Spain, Sweden, United States.
+Belgium, Czech Republic, Finland, France, Germany, Spain, Sweden and the United States.